stack-community/documents/src/chapter_3.md

 > The `print` is one of Stack's command, it can output string.

 Great!
-you became stack programmer now, welcome to stack programming community!
+You became stack programmer now, welcome to stack programming community!